meltyourface/blank/posts/Medieval-magic/Sigillum-Planetarum-Astral-Enhancement-through-Planetary-Invocations/index.md

 Enchantment Category: Astral Enhancement

-Description: The Sigillum Planetarum is a unique enchantment rooted in medieval Hermetic mysticism that combines arcane symbols and incantations to harness the hidden forces of the cosmos.
+**Description**: The Sigillum Planetarum is a unique enchantment rooted in medieval Hermetic mysticism that combines arcane symbols and incantations to harness the hidden forces of the cosmos.
 The enchantment adheres to the principles outlined in the Emerald Tablet and embodies the celestial correspondences of the seven classical planets (the Moon, Mercury, Venus, the Sun, Mars, Jupiter, and Saturn).

-Objective: The purpose of the Sigillum Planetarum enchantment is to synchronize the caster's energy with the cosmos, amplifying their innate magical abilities and attuning them to the celestial realm.
+**Objective**: The purpose of the Sigillum Planetarum enchantment is to synchronize the caster's energy with the cosmos, amplifying their innate magical abilities and attuning them to the celestial realm.
 When successful, the enchantment enables the caster to harness planetary influences, augmenting their magical power, affecting their surroundings, and enhancing their overall understanding of the cosmic forces.

 Magical Ingredients: